Thai economic growth to see hit from US tariffs, central bank says

-The U.S. tariffs have halted some production and delayed investment decisions, and their effect on Thailand's exports will be seen in the second half of the year, Bank of Thailand Assistant Governor Sakkapop Panyanukul told a briefing.
+The U.S. tariffs have halted some production and delayed investment decisions, and their effect on Thailand's exports will be seen in the second half of the year, Bank of Thailand Assistant Governor Sakkapop Panyanukul said.

-"Global trade policy uncertainty is a large and prolonged shock that will affect Thailand in many ways", he said.
+"Global trade policy uncertainty is a large and prolonged shock that will affect Thailand in many ways", he said at a press briefing.

 Thailand is among Southeast Asian nations hardest hit by U.S. President Donald Trump's proposed measures, facing a 36 per cent tariff if a reduction can't be negotiated before a global moratorium expires in July.